ExpediaGroup/spinnaker-pipeline-trigger/README.md

 * githubEventName: The name of the webhook event that triggered the workflow.
 * githubActor: The name of the person or app that initiated the workflow.
 For example, octocat.
 * githubAction: Always set to true when GitHub Actions is running the workflow.
 You can use this variable to differentiate when tests are being run locally or by GitHub Actions.
+* githubApiUrl: The base URL for the REST API endpoint for your GitHub instance.
+For example, `https://api.github.com`.
+This is used to construct Artifact objects for each of the modified or added files when present.
+* modifiedFiles: A list of all the modified or added files in the commmit that triggered the workflow.
+For example, `["README.md", ".github/workflows/release.yaml"]`.
+If the `github_token` parameter is missing from the step config, or if the list of modified files is so large the SNS message body would exceed 256 KB, this value is set to an empty list instead.

 ### Additional Parameters